-1 unmanaged ecosystems determine land use.
-In MiniCAM, this competition also 2 determines land-use change emissions.
-One implication is increasing pressure to deforest 3 under stabilization in order to clear space for biomass crops (Sands & Leimbach, 2003).
-4 This effect is best exhibited in the Level 1 scenarios, in which the terrestrial biosphere 5 becomes a net source of carbon rather than a sink from 2050 to past 2080.
-The effect 6 subsides after 2080 because commercial biomass production ceases to expand beyond 7 2080, reducing any further pressure to deforest for biomass crops.
-Thus, terrestrial uptake 8 in MiniCAM is reduced because of the lower CO2 fertilization effects as in the IGSM, 9 and it is also reduced by any land use change emissions that derive from the increasing 10 demand for bioenergy crops.
-MERGE maintains its neutral terrestrial biosphere in the
+One implication of the MiniCAM approach is that stabilization scenarios lead to increased pressure to deforest in order to clear space for biomass crops.
+This effect is best exhibited in the Level 1 scenarios, in which the terrestrial biosphere becomes a net source of carbon rather than a sink from 2050 to past 2080.
+The effect subsides after 2080 because commercial biomass production ceases to expand beyond 2080, reducing any further pressure to deforest for biomass crops.

 MiniCAM results reported in Figure 4.17 assume that both fossil fuel and terrestrial carbon are priced.
 Thus, there is an economic incentive to maintain and/or expand stocks of terrestrial carbon as well as an incentive to bring more land under cultivation to grow bioenergy crops.
-Pricing terrestrial carbon exerts an important counter-pressure to deforestation and other land-use changes that generate increased emissions.
-To illustrate this effect, sensitivity cases were run using MiniCAM in which no price was applied to terrestrial carbon emissions.
-These sensitivity results showed increased levels of land-use change emissions when terrestrial carbon was not valued, particularly at the more stringent stabilization levels, and the potential for a vicious cycle to emerge.
-Efforts to reduce emissions in the energy sector created an incentive to expand bioenergy production without a counter incentive to maintain carbon in terrestrial stocks.
-The resultant deforestation increased terrestrial CO2 emissions, requiring even greater reductions in fossil fuel CO2 emissions, even higher prices on fossil fuel carbon, and further increases in the demand for bioenergy, leading, in turn, to additional deforestation.
-The MiniCAM results reported here avoid this vicious cycle because they include a policy architecture that places a value on terrestrial carbon.
+Carbon value exerts an important counter-pressure to deforestation and other land-use changes that generate increased emissions.
+To illustrate the importance of valuing terrestrial carbon, especially in more stringent stabilization scenarios, sensitivity cases were run using MiniCAM in which no price was applied to terrestrial carbon emissions.
+These sensitivity results showed increased levels of land-use change emissions when terrestrial carbon was not valued.
+The reason was that the value of carbon in the energy system created an incentive to expand bioenergy production without a counter incentive to maintain carbon in terrestrial stocks.
+But the resultant deforestation increased terrestrial CO2 emissions, requiring even greater reductions in fossil fuel CO2 emissions and even higher prices on fossil fuel carbon.
+This increased the demand for bioenergy and led to even more deforestation.
+Thus, without a value on terrestrial carbon, a vicious cycle can emerge in which accelerated deforestation (which occurs when terrestrial carbon is not valued) leads to a higher emissions mitigation requirement in the energy sector, which in turn leads to higher carbon prices, and then to an increased demand for biomass fuels and, thus, is a positive feedback to land-use change emissions.
+The MiniCAM results reported here, which involve a policy architecture that places a value on terrestrial carbon, avoids the vicious cycle described above.
+Most proposed policy architectures have not envisioned such complete incentives for land use and land use change (Reilly and Asadoorian, 2006).
+This sensitivity study illustrates the potential importance of this aspect of effective policy design related to land use.